-We will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.
+We will publish the opening and closing dates for MP nominations and for the nominated organisations to apply for a grant and any other relevant information on business.gov.au and GrantConnect.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.